Psychological Factors Affecting Other Medical Conditions

 People's attitudes or behavior can negatively affect any disorder (such as diabetes mellitus, heart disease, or migraines) or symptom (such as pain).
 Attitudes and behavior can make a disorder or symptoms worse, sometimes resulting in hospitalization or a visit to an emergency department.
 For example, severe stress can temporarily weaken the heart, or chronic work-related stress can increase the risk of high blood pressure.
 The risk of suffering, death, or disability due to the disorder can be increased.

-This disorder is diagnosed if a psychological factor clearly affects how a disorder progresses.
+Psychological factors affecting other medical conditions is diagnosed if a psychological factor clearly affects how a disorder progresses.